 Smell: Grain and cereal notes.
 Vanilla.
 Honey.
 Caramel.
 Lemon drizzle cake.
 Apple juice.
 Cinnamon.
 Milk chocolate.

 Taste: Gentle arrival but builds in flavour with nice cereal notes and vanilla, honey and caramel before some gentle spice and oak.
 A few summer-fruit top notes add complexity.

-Value for Money: My first visit to the Walsh Whiskey website set a few alarm bells ringing.
-I must have counted at least a dozen instances of the dreaded “premium” word and even a few “super-premium” mentions which in my experience translates to “our whiskey is more expensive because we say it should be”. £55 for a 12 year old bottled at 43% certainly seems steep, especially compared with scotch stalwarts like the 10 year old Springbank or 12 year old Bunnahabhain.
+Thoughts: My first visit to the Walsh Whiskey website set a few alarm bells ringing.
+I must have counted at least a dozen instances of the dreaded “premium” word and even a few “super-premium” mentions which in my experience translates to “our whiskey is more expensive because we say it should be”. £55 for a 12 year old bottled at 43% certainly seems steep, especially compared with Scotch stalwarts like the Springbank or Bunnahabhain.
 Having said that, this is still a very enjoyable dram, it’s just hard to see past the £10 to £15 of extra asking price.